EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/8e29babf-d3e7-4e6a-85d1-988b5d0282e1" height="auto" width="auto" alt="Unzip location"/>

-- From here you can just go ahead and click on "Extract"
+- From here you can just go ahead and click on "Extract".
   - Make sure the, "Show extracted files when completed" check box is click as we will be using it for the next step.
   - We are extracting the files straight into the folder so you will now just have an unzipped version of osTicket-v1.15.8 within your installation files
 - Give it a moment because there are alot of files to copy.